 In 2012 we decided our way to help give back to the Ultra community would be to continue the Tuscobia tradition into the foreseeable future.
 The the name was officially changed to the Tuscobia Winter Ultra.
 There were no course changes but by popular demand, the “50k” race was renamed the 35 Mile race.
 The CCC again stepped up to provide the best race HQ and finish line possible, and Mike and Gail were back to act as our boots on the ground in Park Falls, providing countless hours of prep and planning and acted as our liaisons to the City of Park Falls.
 This was especially helpful with us having moved Out West in mid-2012.
 The Tuscobia Winter Ultra 150 Mile races became a qualifying race for the Iditarod Trail Invitation (ITI) in Alaska.
 Additionally, Tuscobia sweetened the pot by offering one paid, guaranteed entry to one of the winners of the 150 Mile races.
 With more time to plan and with the growing interest in winter events, we saw an increase in registration and had 147 entrants between the three distances.
 But with the help of all our volunteers and friends, we were able to continue our goal of providing a fairly simple event with a community feel.
 Trail conditions were again very tough in spots, but who wants to do an easy winter ultra anyway?

-The race continued to grow in 2013 and 2014/2015 (race switched to weekend after New Years to avoid the holiday weekend and extra snowmobile traffic).
+The race continued to grow in 2013 and 2014/2015.
 In 2016 we decided to drop the 35-mile distance in an effort to focus on the longer races.
 We miss the shorter race and the chance to give people an introduction to winter endurance events – but we hope someone else out there will see this an opportunity to organize a new event somewhere in the Northwoods!
 Also in 2016, the race switched directions and now the finish line is in Rice Lake – adding a few miles to officially create the 160/80 mile distances.
-Race logistics went well in 2016 and so 2017 will keep the same format.
+Race logistics went well in 2016 and so the January 2017 kept the same format.

-As we approach this year’s event, our goals for the Tuscobia Winter Ultra remain the same:
+As we approach the next event, our goals for the Tuscobia Winter Ultra remain the same:

 - Provide a well organized and well executed event for a variety of winter endurance athletes.